Here are the big things that are happening . . .

 In January, I presented a Remembering Writing Is Fun workshop to the West Conn MFA .

-In June, I’ll be traveling to Ireland to present my talk on Writing, Technology, and Creativity at the Arts and Society Conference in Galway, but then, COVID.
+In June, I thought I would be traveling to Ireland to present my talk on Writing, Technology, and Creativity at the Arts and Society Conference in Galway, but then, COVID.
 So I made a virtual poster instead.

 But, of course, the real writing life isn’t about these big events.
 Rather, it’s about constant, quiet contemplations while walking around the lake; or about meaningful conversations or silly shenanigans with friends and family; or about everyday adventures where I’m surprised by the unexpected.
 It is this–these moments of daily joy and awe–that then infuses the writing.
 And sharing this life-writing-process with you, here and through my Instagram blog, is all part of the fun.